CytomX Therapeutics Reports Full Year 2022 Financial Results and Provides Business Update

 - CytomX to host conference call today at 5 p.m.
 EST / 2 p.m.
 PST

-SOUTH SAN FRANCISCO, Calif., March 27, 2023 (GLOBE NEWSWIRE) -- CytomX Therapeutics, Inc. (Nasdaq: CTMX), a leader in the field of conditionally activated, localized biologics, today reported full year 2022 financial results and provided a business update.
+SOUTH SAN FRANCISCO, Calif., March 27, 2023 (GLOBE NEWSWIRE) -- CytomX Therapeutics, Inc. CTMX, a leader in the field of conditionally activated, localized biologics, today reported full year 2022 financial results and provided a business update.

 "2022 was an important year of transition for CytomX as we proactively restructured our organization to maximize long-term success and value creation.
 We entered 2023 with considerable momentum across our therapeutic pipeline including our first Probody T-cell bispecific in the clinic and preparing for two new, wholly-owned IND filings anticipated this year.
 We continue to optimize and leverage our leading Probody platform to create high impact therapeutic candidates with the potential to maximize overall benefit for patients.
 With our recently announced collaborations with Moderna and Regeneron, we are further extending the reach of our science, broadening our pipeline, and bringing important non-dilutive capital into the company.
 These accomplishments underscore our leadership in conditionally activated, localized biologic therapies and we look forward to a year of strong execution in 2023 that will also include a reassessment of our CX-2029 and CD71 strategy following AbbVie's decision not to further advance the program," said Sean McCarthy, D.Phil., chief executive officer and chairman of CytomX Therapeutics.